 This register stores the status of whether the negative electrode on each channel is on or off.
 See the Lead-Off Detection subsection of the ECG-Specific Functions section for details.
-Ignore the LOFF_STATN values if the corresponding LOFF SENSN bits are not set to '1'.
+Ignore the LOFF_STATN values if the corresponding LOFF_SENSN bits are not set to '1'.

 '0' is lead-on (default) and '1' is lead-off.
-When the LOFF_SENSN bits are '0', the LOFF_STATN bits must be ignored.